 If you have a joint credit agreement and one party doesn’t or isn’t able to pay, yes.
 The lender will come to you for the rest of the debt.
 If the matter goes to court, you will be issued with a County Court Judgement in both names.

 That’s why you must be careful with joint credit agreements as you might have a partner who doesn’t pay their share.
-Then, if you can’t pay, through no fault of your own you will end up with a County Court Judgment.
+Then, if you can’t pay, through no fault of your own you will end up with a County Court Judgement.

 How do I get rid of a Financial Association?